sergioarroyop/docker-alias/README.md

-# docker-alias
+# Docker and Docker swarm alias
-Docker and Docker Swarm alias.
+Some useful alias and functions for Docker and Docker Swarm.